 The ADN Program consists of required classroom, Allied Health & Nursing Lab (AHNL) practice which includes skills acquisition and simulation, and clinical practice in a local health care facility.
 The ADN Program is full-time.

 The estimated cost of the ADN program is $6,000.
-Students must purchase uniforms, nursing shoes, watch with a second hand, stethoscope, bandage scissors, hemostat, all nursing modules and required textbooks.
-There are some materials fees which are paid at the time of registration for applicable programs.
+Students must purchase uniforms, nursing shoes, watch with a second hand, stethoscope, bandage scissors, hemostat, and required textbooks.
 Students are responsible for transportation to and from clinical agencies and to the college.
 The first semester is the most costly.
 Scholarships and financial aid are available through the Financial Aid Office.

 If a student plans to move to the Santa Barbara area prior to beginning the program, it is advised to look into housing early in the process, as rents are high in the area and the rental market is somewhat tight.
 Santa Barbara City College does not provide student housing; however, information is compiled on a website to assist the student in finding housing: